Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 3) Find out the degree of use of words in the form of graphs and

-On the basis of the Decree of the Presidium of the Supreme Soviet of the RSFSR "On the formation of the Volga region in the Astrakhan region" fromThe 20th of October1980 year- in the Astrakhan region, the Privolzhsky district was formed, with the center in the villageNachalovo, at the expense of a part of the territoryNarimanov districtAstrakhan region.
+Based on the Decree of the Presidium of the Supreme Council of the RSFSR “On the formation of the Volga region in the Astrakhan region” datedThe 20th of October1980- Privolzhsky district was formed in the Astrakhan region, with the center in the villageNachalovo, due to part of the territoryNarimanovsky districtAstrakhan region.
 39 rural settlements.

 The population is 40.1 thousand people.